ZebulonRouseFrantzich/opencode-athena/commands/athena-dev.md

 ### If No Implementation Notes Exist:

 This is a **fresh implementation** - proceed with the normal workflow:
-- Understand requirements and acceptance criteria
+- Step 0: Check complexity (already done above)
+- Step 1.5: Sync todos from story
-- Plan your approach (Step 2)
+- Step 2: Plan your approach
-- Implement the story (Step 3)
+- Step 3: Implement the story
-- Verify implementation (Step 4)
+- Step 4: Verify implementation
-- Complete the story (Step 5)
+- Step 5: Complete the story

-## Step 1.5: Sync Todos (Automatic)
+## Step 1.5: Sync Todos

 When `athena_get_story` returns, it includes a `todos` section with BMAD tasks formatted for the todo list.